Skip to main content

 Creating presets

-Creating a preset starts with selecting the parser/parsers and defining the result that needs to be obtained.
+Creating a preset begins with selecting the scraper/scrapers and determining the result to be obtained.

-Next, you need to understand what the input data will be for the selected parser, in the screenshot above, the SE::GoogleSE::Google parser is selected, and its input data is any strings as if you were searching for something in a browser.
-You can select a query file or enter queries in a text field.
+Next, you need to understand what the input data will be for the selected scraper; the SE::GoogleSE::Google, scraper is selected in the screenshot above, and its input data are any strings as if you were searching for something in a browser.
+You can select a request file or enter requests in the text field.

-Now you need to override the settings (select options) for the parser, add deduplication.
-You can use the query builder if you need to process the query.
-Or use the results builder if you need to process the results in some way.
+Now you need to override the settings (select options) for the scraper, add unique identification.
+You can use the Query Constructor, if you need to process queries.
+Or use the Results Constructor, if you need to process the results somehow.

-Next, you need to pay attention to editing the result file name, and if necessary, change it at your discretion.
+Next, you need to pay attention to editing the result file name and change it at your discretion if necessary.

-The last item is to select additional options, especially the Log option.
-Very useful if you want to know the reason for the parsing error.
+The final step is choosing additional options, especially the Write log. option, which is very useful if you want to find out the reason for a scraping error.

 After all this, you need to save the preset and add it to the task queue.